redux-saga/redux-saga/docs/basics/DispatchingActions.md

 the dispatch after receiving the AJAX response, we'll need again to mock the `dispatch` function.

 Instead, we need the same declarative solution.
-Just create an Object to instruct the middleware that we need to dispatch some action, and let the middleware perform the real dispatch.
-This way we can test the Generator's dispatch in the same way: by just inspecting the yielded Effect and making sure it contains the correct instructions.
+Create a plain JavaScript Object to instruct the middleware that we need to dispatch some action, and let the middleware perform the real dispatch.
+This way we can test the Generator's dispatch in the same way: by inspecting the yielded Effect and making sure it contains the correct instructions.

 The library provides, for this purpose, another function `put` which creates the dispatch